fernandeslouro/blog/_posts/2020-02-03-detecting-green-rooftops-in-rotterdam.md

 tags: [machine-learning]
 ---

 This is the first in a series of two posts on my work applying machine learning approaches to public policy problems.
 You can also read the [second post](http://blog.louro.xyz/2020/02/05/hunting-for-illegal-swimming-pools) or a [pdf version](http://louro.xyz/ml-public-policy.pdf) complete with citations.
 Each of the posts goes over a separate project.
-On this first post, I'll explain how my team and I developed a tool for the detection of green rooftops in Rotterdam, and why.
+On this first one, I'll explain how my team and I developed a tool for the detection of green rooftops in Rotterdam, and why.

 ***